abeaderstadt/ml_regression_beaderstadt/README.md

 ### 2.1 Explore data patterns and distributions
 - The features in this dataset are a mix of categorical and numeric.
-- Used histograms for the numberic, boxplots to check for outliers, and countplots to explore feature distributions.
+- Used histograms for the numeric, boxplots to check for outliers, and countplots to explore feature distributions.
 - Explored feature importance with a heatmap, boxplot, and scatter plot.

 ### 2.2 Handle missing values and clean data